dschapman/dschapman-com/content/notes/Writing Changes the Way We Think..md

 ---
-title: 'Writing Changes the Way We Think.'
+title: Writing Changes the Way We Think.
 ---

 Argument of [[Socrates]]/(Plato?)